 Camera Automation and Focus

-I automate my imaging sessions on the mini-rig using a remote shutter release cable.
-I set everything from the number of exposures to the individual exposure length.
+I automate my imaging sessions on the SkyTracker mount using a remote shutter release cable that connects directly to the DSLR.
+With this device, I can set everything from the number of exposures to the individual exposure length.

 My Polaroid Remote Shutter Release Cable

 The cheap Polaroid version I bought on Amazon has been surprisingly reliable.
 Using the remote, I let the camera do it’s thing until it’s time to tear down and go to bed.

 The photo below showcases the constellation Cygnus and the Milky Way using my Canon T3i DSLR with the Rokinon 14mm F/2.8 Ultra wide angle lens.
 It’s a stacked shot of 23 x 2-minute exposures.